-MOSTF will retain (i.e., hold back) 10% of the total approved grant amount.
-Upon completion of the project and approval of all required documentation received, retainage will be released to the grantee after a final audit and inspection is conducted by MOSTF.
+MOSTF will retain (i.e., hold back) 10% of each reimbursement request that is approved by the Board.
+Once the project has reached 50% of completion the retainage percentage will be reduced to 5%.
+Upon completion of the project, submission of a Final Report, approval of all required documentation received, a final audit, and an inspection is conducted by MOSTF retainage will be released to the grantee.
+For construction projects an AIA inspection is required.